 The Bubble Visual Editor is based on the What You See Is What You Get (WYSIWYG) principle.
-You can position elements where you want, down to the pixel, and your app will look like that in Run-mode.
+In Fixed layouts, you can position elements where you want, down to the pixel, and your app will look like that in Run-mode.
+To create responsive pages that resize as the screen size changes, mixing and matching Container Layout Types allow you create virtually any layout imaginable.
 These are the basics to keep in mind when you are building an interface.

 The Element Tree has two modes.
 You can either decide to show all elements on the page in a tree view, with parents and children, or only show hideable elements.
-Hideable elements are elements that are hidden on page load (from which you have unchecked the box 'This is element is visible on page load').
+Hideable elements are elements that are hidden on page load (from which you have unchecked the box 'This is element is visible on page load' in that elements Property Editor).
 In other words, you will only see these elements in the list when the option 'only show hideable elements' is checked.
 This is a useful feature when editing a page because it lets you quickly show elements that aren't visible for editing purposes, while the other mode is useful to get a full view of the page.

-Elements in Bubble are positioned absolutely, using coordinates (X, Y) that position the element relative to its parent.
+Elements in Bubble start out positioned absolutely, using coordinates (X, Y) that position the element relative to its parent.
 That way, you have full freedom to position elements wherever you want on the page.
 This is different from many visual HTML/CSS editors that constrain you to position elements inside some boxes on the page.
-While it offers more freedom, it also means you need to be careful to have a clean design, and will need to understand Bubble's responsive page settings.
+While it offers more freedom, it also means that your page will render exactly as is on a web browser.
+If the screen size changes or dynamic content changes, the page layout will not adjust to accommodate.
+To create more dynamic or responsive pages, you'll want to leverage Bubble's Layout settings.

 You add a new element on the page by clicking the type of element you want to add on the visual element panel on the left-hand side (the New Element Palette), and then drawing that element on the page.
 Once an element is drawn on the page, you can move it by dragging it around, and edit its properties by double-clicking on it.
 With a few exceptions, most elements are draggable and resizable; Popups are modal containers that appear on the top of the page, and are always centered on the page.
 Therefore, they are not draggable.
 When you double click on an element, it reveals the Property Editor, which lets you modify the element fields.